drbean/edit/jeffreykuo/abstract.md

 The strategy for selecting the best jerk parameters proposed by this research can be applied to all multi-axis machining machines and free-form surface mold processing.
-This decision-making method will help on-site operators to maximize the performance of the machine.
-It could provide automatic machine setting and final quality testing of intelligent production without added new detecting equipment.
-The integrated prediction system proposed by this research can provide users to evaluate manufacturing performance before performing actual operations, and can reduce trial and error testing time when cutting parameters are set.
-It is very suitable for curved surface workpieces and small batches and high parameter differences in smart manufacturing production application.
+This decision-making method will help on-site operators to maximize the performance of their machines and allow automatic machine setting and final quality testing of intelligent production systems without the need to add new detecting equipment.
+The integrated prediction system proposed by this research can also provide users with the ability to evaluate manufacturing performance before performing actual operations, and reduce trial and error testing time when cutting parameters are set.
+It is very suitable for curved surface workpieces, small batches and high parameter differences in smart manufacturing production applications.